The History of Sherwin-Williams Acquisitions

-In 1806, sixty years before Henry Sherwin spent his life savings to buy into a partnership that eventually became the global powerhouse, Sherwin Williams, Samuel Tuck bought Paint and Color on Boston’s Broad Street
+In 1806, sixty years before Henry Sherwin spent his life savings on buying into a partnership that eventually became the global powerhouse, Sherwin Williams, Samuel Tuck bought Paint and Color on Boston’s Broad Street.

 Fourteen years later, two businessmen in Cambridge, unrelated to Tuck, began the first commercial production of varnishes in the United States.

-In 1860 Valentine brothers Lawson and Henry became sole partners. and renamed business Valentine & Company
+In 1860 Valentine brothers Lawson and Henry became sole partners. and renamed the business Valentine & Company

 Valspar’s Internal Expansion